ComputeCanada/hss24/content/dmp.md

 #### Biography

-**Nick Rochlin** is the Research Data Management Specialist in UBC’s Advanced Research Computing team.
+**Nick Rochlin** is the RDM Specialist with the University of British Columbia’s Advanced Research Computing team, where he assists researchers in accessing and using digital research infrastructure (DRI), as well as with a variety of data management needs.
 He has a Masters of Library and Information Studies from UBC, and prior to joining UBC, he worked as a Business Librarian at Okanagan College where his focus was training students on data literacy and business research.
-He is active in the Portage Network of RDM professionals, co-chairing the Training Expert Group, and is an active member of the FRDR Discovery Redesign Working Group.
+He is active in the national support landscape for DRI in Canada, co-chairing the Digital Research of Alliance National Training and Education Group.